Skip to main content

 How to get to Manila by bus or train?

-Directions to Manila with public transportation
+Directions to Manila station with public transit

 The following transit lines have routes that pass near Manila

-How to get to Manila by bus?
+How to get to Manila station by bus?

 Click on the bus route to see step by step directions with maps, line arrival times and updated time schedules.

-How to get to Manila by train?
+How to get to Manila station by train?

 Click on the train route to see step by step directions with maps, line arrival times and updated time schedules.

-Bus stations near Manila
+Bus stops near Manila

-• Philippine Normal University, San Marcelino / Ayala Blvd, Manila,1 min walk,
+• Philippine Normal University, San Marcelino / Ayala Blvd, Manila, 1 min walk,

-• Ayala Blvd, Manila,2 min walk,
+• Ayala Blvd, Manila, 2 min walk,

-• Ayala Blvd / Taft Avenue Intersection, Manila,5 min walk,
+• Ayala Blvd / Taft Avenue Intersection, Manila, 5 min walk,

-• Taft Ave, Manila,7 min walk,
+• Taft Ave, Manila, 7 min walk,

-• Padre Burgos St / Taft Ave, Manila,7 min walk,
+• Padre Burgos St / Taft Ave, Manila, 7 min walk,

-• Padre Burgos / Taft Ave Intersection St, Manila,9 min walk,
+• Padre Burgos / Taft Ave Intersection St, Manila, 9 min walk,

-• Padre Burgos St, Manila,10 min walk,
+• Padre Burgos St, Manila, 10 min walk,

 Train stations near Manila